Takafumi Yoshimoto

 Takafumi Yoshimoto (吉本 岳史, Yoshimoto Takafumi) is a Japanese football manager and former player who play as a Defender.
-He last manager of Kochi United SC until 2024.
+He currently manager of Tokushima Vortis.

 Playing career

 Yoshimoto was born in Kochi Prefecture on May 13, 1978.
 After graduating from Fukuoka University, he joined J1 League club Nagoya Grampus Eight in 2001.
 On November 17, he debuted as substitute center back from the 89th minute against JEF United Ichihara.
 However he could only play this match at the club.
 In June 2002, he moved to J2 League club Yokohama FC.
 He played many matches as center back with Shinya Sakoi.
 In 2003, he moved to J2 club Mito HollyHock.
 He became a regular player as center back and played many matches until 2007.
 In 2008, he moved to J2 club Yokohama FC again.
 Although he played many matches, he could not become a regular player and retired end of 2009 season.
 In 2012, he signed with Prefectural Leagues club Blancdieu Hirosaki FC and became a player manager.
 He played many matches as regular player and the club was promoted to Regional Leagues from 2013.
 He retired end of 2017 season.